 In accordance with the 1940 Act, with certain limited exceptions, the Company is only allowed to borrow amounts such that the asset coverage, as defined in the 1940 Act, is at least 200% after such borrowings.
-As of March 31, 2013, the asset coverage for borrowed amounts was 225%.
+As of September 30, 2013, the asset coverage for borrowed amounts was 208%.

 The Company entered into a revolving credit facility (the "Wells Facility") with Wells Fargo Capital Finance, LLC ("Wells") effective July 14, 2011.
 The Wells Facility has an accordion feature which allows for an increase in the total loan commitment to \$150 million from the current \$75 million commitment provided by Wells.
 The Wells Facility is collateralized by all loans and warrants held by Credit II and permits an advance rate of up to 50% of eligible loans held by Credit II.
 The Wells Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the Wells Facility to certain criteria for qualified loans and includes portfolio company concentration limits as defined in the related loan agreement.
 The Wells Facility has a three-year revolving term followed by a three-year amortization period and matures on July 14, 2017.
-The interest rate is based upon the one-month LIBOR plus a spread of 4.00%, with a LIBOR floor of 1.00%.
-The rate at both March 31, 2013 and December 31, 2012 was 5.0%, and the average rate for the three months ended March 31, 2013 and 2012 was 5.0%.
-The average amounts of borrowings were approximately \$49.7 million and \$17.0 million for the three months ended March 31, 2013 and 2012, respectively.
+The interest rate was based upon the one-month LIBOR plus a spread of 4.00%, with a LIBOR floor of 1.00%.
+On May 28, 2013, the Company and Wells amended the Wells Facility.
+As amended, effective May 1, 2013, the stated interest rate was reduced to one-month LIBOR plus a spread of 3.25%, with a LIBOR floor of 1.00%.
+In general, all other terms and conditions of the Wells Facility remain unchanged.
+The rate at September 30, 2013 and December 31, 2012 was 4.25% and 5.0%, respectively.
+The average rate for the three months ended September 30, 2013 and 2012 was 4.25% and 5.0%, respectively.
+The average rate of borrowings were \$9.9 million for the three months ended September 30, 2013 and 2012, respectively.

-On March 23, 2012, the Company issued and sold an aggregate principal amount of \$30 million of 7.375% senior unsecured notes due in 2019, and, on April 18, 2012, pursuant to the underwriters' 30 day option to purchase additional notes, the Company sold an additional \$3 million of such notes (collectively, the "Senior Notes").
-The Senior Notes will mature on March 15, 2019 and may be redeemed in whole or in part at the Company's option at any time or from time to time on or after March 15, 2015 at a redemption price of \$25 per security plus accrued and unpaid interest.
-The Senior Notes bear interest at a rate of 7.375% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year.
-The Senior Notes are the Company's direct unsecured obligations and rank (i) pari passu with the Company's future senior unsecured indebtedness; (ii) senior to any of the Company's future indebtedness that expressly provides it is subordinated to the Senior Notes; (iii) effectively subordinated to all of the Company's existing and future secured indebtedness and (iv) structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's subsidiaries.
-As of March 31, 2013, the Company was in material compliance with the terms of the Senior Notes.
-The Senior Notes are listed on the New York Stock Exchange under the symbol "HTF."
+On March 23, 2012, the Company issued and sold an aggregate principal amount of \$30 million of 7.375% senior unsecured notes due in 2019, and, on April 18, 2012, pursuant to the underwriters' 30 day option to purchase additional notes, the Company sold an additional \$3 million of such notes (collectively, the "2019 Notes").
+The 2019 Notes will mature on March 15, 2019 and may be redeemed in whole or in part at the Company's option at any time or from time to time on or after March 15, 2015 at a redemption price of \$25 per security plus accrued and unpaid interest.
+The 2019 Notes bear interest at a rate of 7.375% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year.
+The 2019 Notes are the Company's direct unsecured obligations and (i) rank equally with the Company's future senior unsecured indebtedness; (ii) rank senior to any of the Company's future indebtedness that expressly provides it is subordinated to the 2019 Notes; (iii) are effectively subordinated to all of the Company's existing and future secured indebtedness and (iv) are structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's used to all existing and future indebtedness and other obligations of any of the Company's used to all existing and future indebtedness are listed on the New York Stock Exchange under the symbol "HTF."